 Sinterklaas (St Nicholas, patron saint of Amsterdam) is celebrated in the Netherlands on December 5th.
 In mid-November, Dutch TV shows him “arriving” by steamboat from Spain dressed in a red bishop’s robe and carrying a pastoral staff.
 Sinterklaas then parades through town on a horse accompanied by his helpers, the Zwarte Pieten (black Petes).

 In the last few years there has been a growing controversy and debate about the depiction of the black Petes due to perceived racial/colonial overtones.
-Although the majority of Dutch support the character, subtle changes in appearance are being made such as creating the chimney-soot Petes (Schoorsteenpieten).
+Although many Dutch support the character, subtle changes in appearance are being made such as creating the chimney-soot Petes (Schoorsteenpieten).

 Dutch children put out a shoe next to the fireplace and receive small presents such as pepernoten spiced biscuits or chocolate letters (with the initial of their first name).
 If you are invited to a Dutch Sinterklaas party you will probably have to buy a present for at least one of the guests and perhaps write a personal poem to accompany the gift!

-World Christmas Circus – 36th edition of the international circus extravaganza.
-At Theater Carré in Amsterdam, dates to be announced.
+[X] World Christmas Circus – 36th edition of the international circus extravaganza at Theater Carré in Amsterdam, has been postponed until December 2021.